How Gratitude Can Change Your Life

 Focusing on gratitude is a life-altering tool, but hearing someone say, “Be grateful!” can seem like a broken record.
 However, it’s a cliché for a reason.
 Gratitude can change your life.

 It’s always the next best thing that promises bliss-a new car, trendier clothes, or more likes on social media.
-In a culture that’s saying we need more to be happy, there’s a tendency to complain or default to a negative outlook.
+In a culture that says we need more to be happy, there’s a tendency to complain or default to a negative outlook.

 The constant comparison can leave us feeling overwhelmed and inadequate.

 Take power back into your own hands by allowing gratitude to change your life.
 Instead of focusing on what you lack, focus on what you have.
 Focusing on what you already have in front of you will automatically shift your perspective into a state of enough.
 When we realize what we have is enough and that we are enough, happiness blooms.

 Related: 10 Ways to Increase Your Happiness

 Choosing gratitude begins with acceptance.
 Being grateful is an intentional practice that will reap benefits in the long run.

 Most importantly, remember that while it’s easy to be grateful when things are smooth sailing, being grateful during hard times is equally crucial.
 Staying diligent in a gratitude practice will transform your life.

 Gratitude heals the mind and opens you up to a new world of possibilities, and the research behind gratitude supports this.